qzaidi/goutils/README.md

-logging
+goutils
 -------

-common logging package for go servers
+utility package for logging, debug, logrotation and stats.